Quality Assurance in Another World: Manga

 Written and illustrated by Masamichi Sato, the series began serialization on Kodansha's Comic Days manga website on May 30, 2020.
-As of October 2025, the series' individual chapters have been collected into sixteen tankōbon volumes.
+As of August 2026, the series' individual chapters have been collected into eighteen tankōbon volumes.

 In May 2021, Kodansha USA announced that they licensed the series for digital English publication.
 In July 2022, during their panel at Anime Expo, Kodansha USA announced the print release of the series.